A Knowledge-Driven Diffusion Policy for End-to-End Autonomous Driving Based on Expert Routing: Introduction

 The main contributions of this paper are as follows:

 \begin{itemize} \item A knowledge-driven end-to-end driving framework.
 We remodel experts in MoE as abstract driving knowledge units, enabling modular and compositional policy learning beyond task-centric formulations. \item Integration of diffusion modeling with expert routing.
-We combine diffusion policies with MoE, which can maintain long-horizon consistency while adapting to diverse scenarios through modularity and selective reuse of knowledge. \item Comprehensive empirical validation.
-We demonstrate the effectiveness of the proposed approach on diverse driving scenarios, achieving superior safety, generalization, and efficiency compared with baselines. \end{itemize}
+By combining diffusion policies with MoE, KDP achieves expressive action generation together with modular adaptability across diverse scenarios. \item Dynamic composition and continual adaptability.
+Sparse activation is integrated into the framework, enabling the model to dynamically compose driving behaviors by combining reusable knowledge units, which facilitates long-term adaptability and transferability across multiple driving environments. \end{itemize}